 Elephants can distinguish human voices!
 They've also been found the difference between men, women, and children.
 Researchers recorded voices of Maasai and Kamba tribes speaking their native languages.
 Maasai traditionally spear elephants to protect their cattle while the more agricultural Kamba do not pose a threat to elephants.
 When they hear Maasai, the elephants are observed taking defensive positions.

-T-Rex lived closer to us than they did to the Stegosaurus.
+The Land Before Time series had T-Rex living with a Brontosaurus and Stegosaurus.
+However the T-Rex chronologically lived closer to us than they did to the Stegosaurus.

 A study has demonstrated that the eastern mole has stereo-smell.
 This applies directionality allowing them to find food (as they're nearly blind and have a poor sense of smell).